ONE OF THREE ENDEMIC SNAKES IN CYPRUS

 A RARE SIGHTING

-These snakes prefer to remain in their natural habitat of the rural areas in and around the Troodos Mountains.
-This means that sightings of the snake have become rare, and they generally stay away from human activity.
-The snake has been known, however, to venture into the Paphos Forest and some villages situated in this area.
-Sightings of the snake usually peak during its breeding season.
-This usually occurs throughout May, when boisterous males travel further seeking females.
-Their mating process is brief, and they separate and likely never cross paths again after their mating process is complete.
+Sightings of the snake usually peak during its breeding season throughout the month of May.
+This occurs because several boisterous males tend to travel further seeking females.
+The snake’s encounter during this period is brief, and after they separate, they likely never cross paths again.
 Females usually lay their eggs in burrows and then abandon them almost immediately.
 The young snakes, after hatching, then emerge fully formed and capable of fending for themselves.

 STEALTH HUNTERS